Cloud-Code-Academy/module6-triggers-soileaud/README.md

-# Developer Kickstart Week 6: Apex Triggers
+# Developer Kickstart Module 6: Apex Triggers

-Welcome to Week 6 of the Developer Kickstart curriculum at Cloud Code Academy!
-This week, we dive deep into the world of Apex Triggers - a fundamental aspect of Salesforce development.
+Welcome to Module 6 of the Developer Kickstart curriculum at Cloud Code Academy!
+This module, we dive deep into the world of Apex Triggers - a fundamental aspect of Salesforce development.

 ## Goals of the Practice

-During this week's practice project, you will gain essential knowledge about:
+During this module's practice repository, you will gain essential knowledge about:
 - Understanding what Apex Triggers are and their role in Salesforce development.
 - Recognizing when to use Triggers over other automation tools.
 - Writing basic triggers to perform operations before and after insert, update, delete, and undelete events.